HL7/bulk-data/input/pagecontent/group.md

 ```

 ### Server Capability Documentation
 To provide clarity to developers on which capabilities are implemented in a particular server, server providers SHALL ensure that their Capability Statement accurately reflects the Bulk Cohort profile as a `rest.resource.supportedProfile` of Group.
-Server providers SHOULD also ensure that their documentation addresses when and how often are Bulk Cohort group membership is updated and which search parameters are supported in `memberFilter` expressions.
+Server providers SHOULD also ensure that their documentation addresses when and how often are Bulk Cohort group membership is updated and which search parameters are supported in `member-filter` expressions.